Second Wind And Oxygen Debt

 Tidal Volume: The moving volume of air during either breathing or exhaling is called a tidal volume.
 In a normal person’s resting state, the average tidal volume in each breath is 500 ml.

 • EXPIRATORY RESERVE VOLUME: – This is the maximum amount of air released in one breath after tidal volume by maximum expiratory effort is called expiratory reserve volume.
 That ranges from 1 to 1.5 liter in an average-sized man.
-In simple terms, the maximum amount of air released or exhale during normal respiration with effort is called expiratory reserve volume.
+In simple terms, the maximum amount of air released or exhaled during normal respiration with effort is called expiratory reserve volume.

 • RESIDUAL LUNG VOLUME: – When one exhales at the maximum possible depth, the air remains in the volume of the lungs, such that the air that cannot be thrown out of the lung is called the residual lung volume.
 Or when some amount of air volume is left after forceful expiration.

-Read more about:- Training load and recovery?
+Read more about:- Training load and recovery.

 VITAL CAPACITY AND OXYGEN DEBT